Krozark/icpp/README.md

 Can run function in thread.

-The interpreter can be control using the standar inptut or network.
+The interpreter can be control using file, the standard inptut or network (TODO).